ireland-samantha/claude-java-initializer/README.md

 # Claude Code Templates

 ## What is this?
-A generator for CLAUDE.md templates.
+tl;dr A generator for customizable CLAUDE.md templates to encourage Claude to produce higher-quality code.

 These templates provide Claude Code with architectural guidelines, coding standards, and development workflows that produce consistent, maintainable, production-quality code.
 Instead of repeating the same instructions across projects, generate a custom template, ask Claude to contextualize it, and let then let it follow established best practices.

 ## Templates